influxdata/docs-v2/content/influxdb/v2/reference/release-notes/influxdb.md

 - Clicking on bucket name takes user to Data Explorer with bucket selected.
 - Extend pkger (InfluxDB Templates) dashboards with table view support.
 - Allow for retention to be provided to `influx setup` command as a duration.
-- Extend `influx pkg export all` capabilities to support filtering by lable name and resource type.
+- Extend `influx pkg export all` capabilities to support filtering by label name and resource type.
 - Added new login and sign-up screen for InfluxDB Cloud users that allows direct login from their region.
 - Added new `influx config` CLI for managing multiple configurations.